caseydulong/event-planner-api/README.md

 5. As a user I want to be able to delete existing events on my calendar.

 ## Future Features
-- Add confirmation to event deletion.
-- More polish for grid layout of event cards.
-- Better formatting for event times.
-- Better input fields for date and time.
-- Better formatting or create and update event forms.
 - Add ability to invite guests to events.
 - Add ability to make public events.
 Display public events on a home screen of sorts for all users to see when they log in.
-- Add multiple display sections for events (past events, public events, private events).